Ph.D. in Communicative Sciences and Disorders

 - Completing a grant writing course that will result in actual grant submission.

 - Completing and presenting/publishing the data from a research project and exposure to multiple research labs through lab rotations designed to establish and cultivate professional collaborations.

 - Recognizing that teaching is an integral part of academic life, the program also requires doctoral students to be involved in teaching in a variety of settings such as delivering guest lectures and having independent responsibility for a course.

-Students at MSU are able to use the resources of a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics and an impressively diverse academic community.
+Students at MSU are able to use the resources of a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics, and an impressively diverse academic community.
 Becoming a Spartan is to gain entry into one of the largest and most productive groups of alumni networks in the world.

 The CSD department strives to provide funding in the form of assistantships and tuition waivers to students enrolled in its doctoral program.
 The current stipend rates are competitive with other top programs in the country and are based on the levels recommended by the National Institutes of Health.
-The tuition waiver covers 9 courses during the regular semester and 5 during the summer.
+The tuition waiver covers 9 credits during the regular semester and 5 during the summer.